mrshanth/bobble/README.md

 3. ```unit_test_scrabbler.py``` can be run from the command line as: ``` python3 unit_test_scrabbler.py```

 Note:
-If assumption 2 is wrong, I have prepared for a solution for that scenario as well and I can share it if required.
+If assumption 2 is wrong, I have prepared a solution for that scenario as well and I can share it if required.

 Thanks for the opportunity